mruoss/kompost/docs/postgres/postgres_database.md

 when creating a database.
 Some of these parameters are supported by Kompost and can be passed in `spec.params`.

+!!! note Creation params cannot be changed

+    These parameters are only used when the database is created.
+Kompost therefore denies request to change them on an existing resource.

 The currently supported parameters are:

 - `template`